Zendro-dev/Zendro-dev.github.io/setup_root.md

     $ export KEYCLOAK_ADMIN=admin
     $ export KEYCLOAK_ADMIN_PASSWORD=admin
     ```
+    *Important: If you are working on Windows and the command `export` is not working, ignore this step.
+Keycloak is going to ask you for the admin credentials when it starts in the web interface.*

   * Start keycloak in dev mode executing `$ ./bin/kc.sh start-dev` in keycloak folder.
   * Go to http://localhost:8081 to see keycloak running.
 The keycloak username is *admin* and the password is *admin*.

+    *Important: If you are working on Windows and the command `export` is not working, Keycloak is going to ask you for the admin credentials when it starts in the web interface.*

     * Zendro realm configuration will be done when the migration file is executed after zendro starts.